-Are you thinking a big renovation where all at work gets done at once, or will you take your time and chip away at it, watching the transformation as it happens.
+Are you thinking of doing one big renovation where all at work gets done at once, or will you take your time and chip away at it, watching the transformation as it happens?

-The real question is what is stopping you from getting started renovating your home?
+The real question is what is stopping you from getting started renovating your home now?

 The answer, is most likely to do with money…